 Under the provisions of FASB ASC Topic 740, when tax returns are filed, it is likely some positions taken would be sustained upon examination by the taxing authorities, while others are subject to uncertainty about the merits of the position taken or the amount of the position that would be ultimately sustained.
 The benefit of a tax position is recognized in the financial statements in the period during which, based on all available evidence, management believes it is more likely than not that the position will be sustained upon examination, including the resolution of appeals or litigation processes, if any.
 Tax positions taken are not offset or aggregated with other positions.
 Tax positions that meet the more-likely-than-not recognition threshold are measured as the largest amount of tax benefit that is more than 50 percent likely of being realized upon settlement with the applicable taxing authority.
 The portion of the benefits associated with tax positions taken that exceeds the amount measured as described above is reflected as a liability for unrecognized tax benefits in the accompanying balance sheets along with any associated interest and penalties that would be payable to the taxing authorities upon examination.
 Interest associated with unrecognized tax benefits is classified as interest expense and penalties are classified in selling, general and administrative expenses in the statement of income.
-As of July 1, 2020, the Company had no unrecognized tax benefits and no charges during the three months ended September 30, 2020, and accordingly, the Company did not recognize any interest or penalties related to unrecognized tax benefits.
-There was no accrual for uncertain tax position as of September 30, 2020.
+As of July 1, 2020, the Company had no unrecognized tax benefits and no charges during the six and three months ended December 31, 2020, and accordingly, the Company did not recognize any interest or penalties related to unrecognized tax benefits.
+There was no accrual for uncertain tax positions as of December 31, 2020.
 The Company files U.S. income tax return.
-With few exceptions, the US income tax return filed for the years ending on June 30, 2017 and thereafter are subject to examination by the relevant taxing authorities.
+With few exceptions, the Company's U.S. income tax returns filed for the years ending on June 30, 2017 and thereafter are subject to examination by the relevant taxing authorities.